Most likely there is a short in the line. A certified electrician can trouble shoot to confirm the problem and make any necessary repairs.

 Note: If your home was built before 1996, your kitchen, bathroom, garage and outdoor receptacles were wired on the same circuit.
 Homes built after 1996 now operate on separate circuits per city code.

-GFCI’s constantly monitor electricity flowing in a circuit.
-If the electricity flowing into the circuit differs by even a slight amount from that returning, the GFCI will quickly shut off the current flowing through that circuit.
 The advantage of using GFCI’s is that they can detect even small variations in the amount of leakage current, even amounts too small to activate a fuse or circuit breaker.
 GFCI’s work quickly, so they can help protect consumers from severe electric shocks and electrocution.

 Aluminum wiring During the 1970’s, aluminum (instead of copper) wiring became quite popular and was extensively used.
 Since that time, aluminum wiring has been implicated in a number of house fires, and most jurisdictions no longer permit it in new installations.
 We recommend, even if you’re allowed to, that do not use it for new wiring.
 But don’t panic if your house has aluminum wiring.
 Aluminum wiring, when properly installed, can be just as safe as copper.
 Aluminum wiring is, however, very unforgiving of improper installation.

-If these conditions exist you should contact a licensed electrician such as Oak Ridge Electric to schedule an appointment to have the outlet evaluated.
+Note: If these conditions exist you should contact a licensed electrician such as Oak Ridge Electric to schedule an appointment to have the outlet evaluated.

 Turn the breaker completely off and then completely on.
 Some breakers will look like they are not tripped, but could be in the neutral stage, which still does not allow them to function as if they were completely on.
 A way to help determine this, is to turn every breaker completely off and then on.

 There are several indications that an electrical outlet has become unsafe or should be replaced.